Rangers & Patrols

 Main activities of the Forest Rangers are the patrolling of the surrounding evergreen rainforest and boundaries of the JW-Concession area, as well as assessment of the natural environment.

-During your stay at Cardamom Tented Camp, you will have the opportunity to visit Preak Tachan Station on a 2.5-hour forest hike (3.1 km) or during a 2-hour kayak journey (4 km) up Preak Tachan River.
+During your stay at Cardamom Tented Camp, you will have the opportunity to visit Preak Tachan Station on a 2.5-hour forest hike or during a 2-hour kayak journey up the Preak Tachan River.

 Your visit provides the Forest Rangers with a great opportunity to vary their daily work routine, while you will learn about the severe effects of logging, snaring and poaching on the park’s pristine environment.